Akhil-work535/Customer_churn-analysis/README.md

 # Customer Churn Prediction for Subscription Services
+In subscription-based businesses, retaining customers is crucial for sustainable growth.
+This project aims to analyze customer behavior, service usage patterns, and demographic factors to predict which customers are at risk of churning.
+By leveraging machine learning techniques, the model helps identify potential churners early, enabling targeted retention strategies, reducing revenue loss, and improving overall customer satisfaction.

 ## Business Problem
 Subscription-based companies often face customer churn — the loss of customers over time.